 What is Elbow bursitis?

-A bursa is a sack of fluid found in joints between tendons and bones.
-Its purpose is to prevent friction and help lubricate movement.
+A bursa is a small sack of fluid found in joints.
+They are located between tendons and bones.
+The purpose of a bursa is to prevent friction between the tendon and bone which helps lubricate the movement.

 Inflammation or bleeding into a bursa can cause it to become inflamed and painful.
-It is often called student’s elbow as repeatedly leaning on the elbows whilst studying can result in this injury.
+Olecranaon bursitis is the medically accurate name, but it is also known as a student’s elbow.
+This is because repeatedly leaning on your elbows whilst studying may result in this injury.

 What causes Elbow bursitis?

-Elbow bursitis can be prevented by wearing elbow pads or elbow guards for sports where impact to the elbow is possible such as Cricket, Baseball or Football.
+Wearing elbow pads or elbow guards helps prevent injury, especially in sports such as Cricket, Baseball or Football.

 Rest and apply ice or cold therapy.
-The is to help reduce pain and inflammation.
-Cold should be applied for 10 minutes every hour until the pain and swelling have gone down.
+The helps reduce pain and inflammation.
+Apply a cold compression wrap for 10 minutes every hour, or until the pain and swelling have gone down.

-Wear a padded elbow support to protect the inflamed bursa.
-This should be worn especially for activities where your may put pressure on your elbow for long periods.
+Wear a padded elbow support to protect the inflamed bursa, especially for activities where you put pressure on your elbow for long periods.
 Avoid leaning your elbows at a desk or table.

 A doctor may recommend anti-inflammatory medication such as ibuprofen.

-Aspirating the bursa is an option in some cases.
-This is where a needle is inserted into the bursa and the fluid sucked out.
+Aspirating the bursa is where your doctor inserts a needle into the bursa and sucks out the fluid.

-In severe cases, a doctor may immobilize the arm or give a steroid injection.
+In severe cases, your doctor may immobilize the arm or give a steroid injection.